 - Portfolio of index funds tailored to you.
-We ask you a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio of index funds for you.
+You are asked a few questions at the start to learn about you and your goals.
+Based on your answers, you are matched with the best portfolio of index funds for you.
 No need to choose which ETFs to buy.

 - Invest sustainably.
-Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

-- We take care of the taxes.
+- Taxes taken care of.
 We make sure all taxes and administration are handled properly.
-Plus, the funds in the Curvo portfolios aren’t liable for the Belgian transaction tax (also known as the "TOB").
+Plus, the funds in the portfolios aren’t liable for the Belgian transaction tax (also known as the "TOB").
 This saves you between 0.12% and 1.32% every time you buy or sell.